-If I spend R1,000 on my card in a month whilst I actually have the cash in my bank, I will earn R4.04 interest in my bank account (my Capitec account earns 4.85% interest), and if I save money in my home loan account at an interest rate of 10.25% I will earn R8.54.
+If I spend R1,000 on my card in a month whilst I actually have the cash in my bank, I will earn R4.04 interest in my bank account (my Capitec account earns 4.85% interest).
+And if I use my home loan as a savings account, with at an interest rate of 10.25%, I will earn R8.54.

 Neither of those amounts are worth writing home about.
 However, if I spend R5,000 on my card and have the cash in my bank account I would earn R20.21 in my Capitec account or R42.71 in my home loan account.
 And if I spend R12,000 on my credit card and have the cash in my account I would earn R48.50 in my Capitec account or R102.50 in my home loan account.

-- you actually have the money in a high earning account (or investment)
+- actually have the money in a high earning account (or investment)

-- you use an app to manage your money (see what app I use on my cool tools page)
+- use an app to manage your money (see how I use YNAB in South Africa)

-Then in my case I also receive reward points and cash back on card spending which actually equates to R300 – R400 per month.
-This is because I only have 1 credit card and I only belong to one loyalty programme and I use my card for everything!
+In my case I also receive reward points and cash back on card spending which actually equates to R300 – R400 per month.
+This is because I only have 1 credit card and I only belong to one loyalty program and I use my card for everything!

-I feel that you should only ever join one loyalty programme and do everything you can to max out your rewards.
-Each programme has a membership card, an app, rules and admin.
+I feel that you should only ever join one loyalty program and do everything you can to max out your rewards.
+Each program has a membership card, an app, rules and admin.
 I enjoy saving money but I don’t enjoy having to carry around a wallet full of cards and to check all my apps for specials and to go through all the admin of using my points at the right time to earn something-or-other.
-Do one loyalty programme and do it well!
+Do one loyalty program and do it well!

 If you have good self-control and manage your money with a monthly budget it can be useful and convenient to use a credit card.
 You should however try get into the cycle of only spending money that you actually have.
-You can see why cashflow matters and having the money in your bank account means that you can earn interest on it while you spend on your credit card.
+Cash flow is super important and having the money in your bank account means that you can earn interest on it while you spend on your credit card.
 You must be disciplined though.

 A credit card is also very useful for emergencies as you never know when you may need money right away.
 Again your should have money saved in your emergency fund, but you can always use your credit card for the immediate transaction and move money between accounts at a later date.